byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/47.webp)

 You can activate "Security Words", a feature that adds a layer of security by displaying two specific words when unlocking the device after entering the first four digits of the PIN code.
 These words, to be saved during configuration, ensure that the Passport has not been replaced or tampered with.
-In the event of any discrepancy at a later date, we advise you not to use the device.
-I advise you to activate this option to prevent most risks of physical compromise of the device.

 ![Image](/assets/img/envoy-guide-images/48.webp)

+> Enable Security Words and verify them on each unlock.
+If they ever differ from your saved words, stop using the device.
+{: .prompt-warning }

 Finally, the "Extensions" sub-menu lets you activate functions specific to certain uses of the appliance, such as the Whirlpool coinjoin protocol.